erorr-404/ePrinter/README.md

 ## Used technologies
 This project uses Flask and Python for back-end.
 Bootstrap stands for front-end.

-For printer, I use Windows Shell comand and Adobe Acrobat.
+For printing, I use Windows Shell comand and Adobe Acrobat.
 Printing setting are entered manually.